 Day 15: Clean Kitchen Sink and Dishwasher

-Clean kitchen sink and under the sink.
+Clean the kitchen sink and under the sink.

 You can clean your dishwasher effectively with vinegar and baking soda.
 Don’t forget to wipe down the outside of your dishwasher.